PROJECT: Training and capacity building for negotiators

 - Train the trainers workshops: Design and deliver train the trainer workshops that will cover the skills and techniques needed to deliver training effectively, including sessions on presentation skills, understanding and appreciation of learning modes, and how to design, deliver, evaluate and assess training outcomes and impacts.

-Ricardo-AEA and UNITAR will also collect evidence of the impact of the training activities upon LDC countries negotiators and to what extent the activities meet the learning objectives.
+Ricardo-AEA and UNITAR also collected evidence of the impact of the training activities upon LDC countries negotiators and to what extent the activities meet the learning objectives.
+This lead to the publication of a working paper and a report.

 CDKN funding: £175,000